Student-centric advice and objective recommendations

 Additional resources

-Now that you are to the point where you need copies of your high school transcript, you might need some additional help on your college admissions journey.
+Now that you need copies of your high school transcript, you might need some additional help on your college admissions journey.
 Make sure that you fill out the FAFSA as soon as it is available for optimal financial aid.
 Learn more about how many colleges you should apply to, how to get college application fee waivers and how to choose a college.
 Best of luck on your higher education journey!

 Frequently asked questions about how to get your high school transcript